Projects in Teams

 • Internal corporate teams can see how leadership, product, operations, and support all intersect on the same initiative.

-Instead of spinning up more tools, you simply attach each meeting to the project and team it belongs to and let MeetNote do the organizing for you.
+Instead of spinning up more tools, you simply attach each meeting to the project it belongs to and let MeetNote do the organizing for you.

 A Clear Picture of Work, Not Just a Pile of Meetings